-SUPPLY LISTS
+Supply Lists

 School supplies (paper, pencil, notebooks, colors, scissors, etc) are purchased by the school.
 Parents are assessed a fee for each child’s supplies at registration time for the next school year.
 If your child loses or damages the supplies provided by the school or needs additional supplies to finish the year, the parent is responsible for replacements.
-All students in grades Pre-K8 -6th will need to purchase a backpack.
+All students in grades Pre-K – 8th will need to purchase a backpack.

-HOMEWORK POLICY
+Homework Policy

 Homework is a necessary part of your child's education and is assigned to help students become self-reliant and self-directed.
 Assignments are designed to reinforce daily lessons, to supplement and enrich class work, and to prepare for certain lessons through various experiences.
 Keeping these aspects in mind, parents should demonstrate an active interest in the child's day-to-day progress and should provide suitable conditions for home study.

 Parents can best support a child in the learning process by: